 Can I submit an application for more than one type of BMP?

-Yes, in year two you can receive funding for up to four BMPs.
+Yes, in year two you can receive funding for all BMPs covered by the program.

 Can I submit an application for more than one BMP on the same field?

 Yes, as long as all of the BMPs haven’t been used on that field as part of a 4R Nutrient Stewardship Plan before February 7, 2022.

 Are equipment upgrades or modifications eligible for funding?